 At a glance…

-- 7500 children will benefit from the grant over the course of the 3 years.
+- 7,500 children will benefit from the grant over the course of the three years.

-Learning resources developed by a highly experienced multi-sensory storyteller in partnership with Scottish Book Trust, are now available to everyone to download from their website: 10 things to do with any book (ASN).
+Learning resources developed by a highly experienced multi-sensory storyteller, in partnership with Scottish Book Trust, are now available for everyone to download from their website: 10 things to do with any book (ASN).

-Sensory Storytelling, a 3-year project fully funded by The Mohn Westlake Foundation, has the aim of enabling children who are pupils in Scotland's special schools, to enjoy the magic of stories and the many benefits which books can bring.
-With accessibility at the forefront in everything they do, Scottish Book Trust has designed this project so that every child with additional support needs who attends one of 135 special schools across the country is involved in some way.
-This is from either receiving the gift of a tactile book specially designed for their age group, to being part of an intensive creative residency in their school with an experienced storyteller or enjoying a fun session with a visiting author to their school.
+With accessibility at the forefront of everything they do, Scottish Book Trust has designed this project so that every child with additional support needs who attends one of 135 special schools across the country is involved in some way.
+This is from either receiving the gift of a tactile book specially designed for their age group, to being part of an intensive creative residency in their school with an experienced storyteller or enjoying a fun session with a visiting author at their school.

 Having already commissioned a new tactile book from a specialist publisher, which will be more suited to P4-7 primary school aged children; Scottish Book Trust are about to visit, along with carefully selected professional storytellers, two special schools in Perth and in Paisley to discuss their projects and make all arrangements for the delivery of their creative residency in the Spring term, starting in January 2020.
 They are currently identifying suitable schools to benefit from the summer roadshow which will tour six special schools in July 2020.

 “It is a real bonus for our pupils to have an external visitor come in to do something that so captures our children’s attention and imagination and that children of very different abilities could enjoy and in their own way participate in.
 The art of oral storytelling, I feel is magical.”Deputy Head Teacher of a Special School

 Share this Post